Surgery - general anesthesia

 General anesthesia is treatment with certain medicines that puts you into a deep sleep so you do not feel pain during surgery.
 After you receive these medicines, you will not be aware of what is happening around you.

-The medicine is given into your vein.
+Anesthesia often involves more than one medicine.
+Some medicines are given into your vein.
 You may be asked to breathe in (inhale) a special gas through a mask.
 Once you are asleep, the doctor may insert a tube into your windpipe (trachea) to help you breathe and protect your lungs.

 You will be watched very closely while you are asleep.
 Your blood pressure, pulse, and breathing will be monitored.
 The health care provider taking care of you can change how deeply asleep you are during the surgery.